 |A.||Courses Open to Graduate Students

-Courses numbered 500 and above are intended for and restricted to students in the Graduate School.
+Courses numbered 500 and above are intended for and ordinarily restricted to graduate students.
 Some courses numbered in the 300s and 400s are open both to graduates and to upper-division undergraduates.
-Such courses, when acceptable to the student's graduate program adviser and the Graduate School, may be part of an advanced degree program.
-The Graduate School accepts credit in approved 300 courses for the minor or supporting fields only; approved 400 courses are accepted as part of the major.
+Such courses, when acceptable to the student's graduate program and the Graduate School, may be applied toward graduate degree requirements.
+300-level coursework may not be applied towards the minimum 18 graded credits.
+300-level coursework may not be applied towards more than one-third of total degree requirements, except as previously approved by the Graduate School.

 |B.||Registration in Graduate Courses by Undergraduate Students

-Undergraduate students of senior standing who wish to register for a 500 course must obtain permission from both the instructor of the class and the Dean of the Graduate School.
+Undergraduate students who wish to register for a 500-level course must obtain permission from the instructor of the class.

 |A.||Continuous Enrollment Requirement